mozilla/experimenter/contributing.md

 - Fix the change following the normal issue/PR processes above

 Because all changes will go to stage and prod automatically, you can use stage to validate your changes.

+## Updating an existing fork

+1. Go to your cloned directory and add the main repository as your upstream

+        git remote add upstream  https://github.com/mozilla/experimenter

+1. Fetch the latest changes from the main repository

+        git fetch upstream

+1. Merge the changes from the main repository into your forked branch

+        git merge upstream/main